n0needt0/bytefreezer-localstack/README.md

 - Verify node IP: `kubectl get nodes -o wide`
 - Ensure firewall allows ports 30566 and 30510

-## 🚀 Integration with ByteFreezer Services
+## 🚀 Integration with Applications

-This LocalStack deployment provides a consistent, shared AWS environment for:
+This LocalStack deployment provides a consistent, shared AWS environment for your applications:

-- **ByteFreezer Proxy**: S3 storage for spooled data, SQS for event queues
+- **Data Storage**: S3 buckets for files, configurations, and logs
+- **Message Processing**: SQS queues for asynchronous processing and DLQ
-- **ByteFreezer Receiver**: S3 for data ingestion, SNS for notifications
+- **Notifications**: SNS topics for pub/sub messaging and alerts
-- **ByteFreezer Piper**: DynamoDB for pipeline state, S3 for processed data
+- **Database**: DynamoDB for NoSQL data storage
-- **ByteFreezer Control**: S3 for configurations, Secrets Manager for credentials
+- **Security**: IAM, Secrets Manager for credentials and access control
-- **ByteFreezer SOC**: SNS for alerts, S3 for logs and reports
+- **Configuration**: Systems Manager for parameter storage

-All services can use the same LocalStack instance with the environment variables listed above, providing a unified development environment that closely mirrors production AWS services.
+All applications can use the same LocalStack instance with the environment variables listed above, providing a unified development environment that closely mirrors production AWS services.

 ## 📚 Additional Resources